-HMO property gives rental yields that can’t be achieved with standard buy-to-lets and, in many areas, the demand for affordable, flexible housing as offered by HMO properties has never been higher.
+HMO property gives rental yields that can’t be achieved with standard buy-to-lets.
+In many areas the demand for affordable, flexible housing as offered by HMO properties has never been higher.
 With the recent tax changes taking a bigger chunk of their revenue, there’s no surprise that many landlords are now looking to HMOs to maximise their rental income.

-Duncan Chambers, our Senior Account Manager and an ARLA divisional board member, talked about HMO licensing and answer questions on HMO landlords must do to keep compliant in our latest webinar.
-Read below for a short guide on HMO licensing and regulation.
+Duncan Chambers, our Senior Account Manager and an ARLA divisional board member, is an expert on HMO licensing and what HMO landlords must do to keep compliant.
+Below is our guide on HMO licensing and regulation.

 What classifies as an HMO?

-For a building or part of a building, such as a flat, to be classified as an HMO, these conditions must be met:
+For a building or part of a building, such as a flat, to be classified as a House in Multiple Occupation, these conditions must be met: